Podman vs Docker for Self-Hosting: I Measured the Difference

 # Expected output like:

 # youruser:100000:65536SELinux and AppArmor policies apply on their own to Podman containers, on Fedora/RHEL and Ubuntu respectively.
-Docker supports these access control systems too.
+Docker supports these too.
 But a common fix in Docker forums is “just run with --privileged or --security-opt label=disable”, which strips away those protections.
 Podman’s tighter defaults make this less tempting, because things tend to work without turning security off.

 # Create a secret